 |Not suitable for people who likes to help and teach others|

 |Long working hours (More than 40 hours per week)|

 57% of Desktop Publishers said they were satisfied with their job and 39% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like working with forms, designs and patterns.
 They often require self-expression and the work can be done without following a clear set of rules..

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Desktop Publishers job description, Desktop Publishers salary, Desktop Publishers information, what is the job of a Desktop Publisher like, pros and cons about Desktop Publishers, colleges and universities for Desktop Publishers, is Desktop Publishers the right career for me, Medium careers to get into, careers in Office and Administration
+Desktop Publishers job description, Desktop Publishers salary, Desktop Publishers information, what is the job of a Desktop Publisher like, pros and cons about Desktop Publishers, colleges and universities for Desktop Publishers, is Desktop Publishers the right career for me, careers in Office and Administration

 Advertising Associate, Art Director, Computer Compositor, Computer Operator, Computer Publisher, Computer Typesetter, Creative Director, Design Editor, Desk Top Publisher, Desktop Publishing Specialist